0100101101011010/food/recipe/_posts/2019-08-03-potato-pyrohy-ukrainian-dumplings.md

 permalink: /:categories/:title/
 categories: recipe
 tags: [100 calories]
 excerpt: "Pyrohy (better known as pierogis) are traditional Ukrainian dumplings stuffed with an endless variety of sweet and savoury fillings.
 This basic recipe is vegan and made with potatoes.
-You can customize it to whatever flavours you like."
+You can build on it and customize to suit your taste."
 img: /food/recipe/images/sandwich-bread-cover.jpg

 comments: "6"